-Just over 30% of the people we surveyed tell a new partner about their asthma straight away.
+Only just over 30% of the people we surveyed tell a new partner about their asthma straight away.
 Most wait – either until they’ve been on a few dates, until they’re officially an item, or until the subject comes up naturally (for example, they have to use their inhaler in front of their new partner).
-You might delay telling a new partner because asthma is a normal part of your life and you don’t want to make a big fuss about it.
-You may simply not think about bringing it up until you need to.
-On the other hand, you may feel very worried about telling a new partner you have asthma, in case they are put off by it.
+You may delay telling a new partner because asthma is a normal part of your life and you don’t want to make a big fuss about it.
+Or you may simply not think about bringing it up until you need to.
+On the other hand, you may feel very worried about telling a new partner you have asthma in case they’re put off by it.

 “I only mention my asthma if the subject comes up.
-Usually my date is aware because I may need to use my reliever inhaler at some point when I'm with them." - Asthma and your love life survey respondent.
+Usually my date is aware of it because I may need to use my reliever inhaler at some point when I’m with them.” − Asthma and your love life survey respondent

 Why being open can be helpful

-- You can be open about any asthma triggers you need to try to avoid – for example, wood-burning stoves, pollen, perfume or aftershave
+- You can be open about any asthma triggers you need to avoid – for example, wood-burning stoves, pollen, perfume or aftershave.

 How to bring up the subject

 “When you tell your new partner or someone you’re dating that you have asthma, just keep it simple and matter of fact,” says Asthma UK nurse Caroline.
 You’ll probably find asthma will slip into conversation naturally at some point.
 For example, if you’re walking behind someone who’s smoking, you may say, “Can we hang back a bit?
 I have asthma and cigarette smoke can affect it.”
 Or, if you’re talking about exercise you enjoy, you could say, “I go cycling regularly – actually, it’s really helped my asthma.”